wyounis/basket-api/README.md

 -	Assuming the price of items will not change (If the user create a cart will).
 -	Assuming we’ll receive a valid user id always (no customer id validation).
 -	Assuming we’ll receive a valid item id always (no items validation).
+- No authentication or authorization is integrated.
+- Data objects are stored in memory.
 ### Used technologies and plugins:
 -	The project is using Dotnet core 2.1
 -	Swashbuckle is used to provide a Swagger UI page with full documentation for all APIs